-Leisure Load Available power for battery charging
+Leisure load Available power for battery charging

 5A 20A

 10A 15A

 15A 10A

 20A 5A

 ⚠WARNING: Under heavy loads the Battery Charger case may become hot.
 ALWAYS ensure the ventilation slots have a clear flow of air.
-Do not place combustible materials against / adjacent to the charger.
+Do not place combustible materials against / adjacent to the charger for different battery chemistries.
+A PSU mode allows the charger to be used without a battery fitted and the Silent mode avoids noise during overnight charging.